reedanders/PedigreeSync/README.md

-# PedigreeSync: Unofficial PedigreeMaster Web Application
+# PedigreeSync: Unofficial PedigreeMaster Web App

 This project is an **unofficial implementation of PedigreeMaster**, a widely used Windows-based software in the National Sheep Improvement Program (NSIP).
 This application aims to modernize and simplify data recording and analysis for livestock breeders by offering a phased implementation of core functionalities.